aneeshdurg/AdventOfCode/2022/README.md

 program that evaluates everything as constexprs, but for part2 that proved difficult, so I gave up and brute forced a solution.
 The total runtime is under a second anyway.

+# Day 25 - Haskell

+It's been a while since I've used haskell.
+It's always so fun to use.
+Between Haskell and F# though, I felt more immediately productive with F# - the lack of having to worry about introducing side effects for printing was nice.
+That being said, functional programming makes it feel so easy to write code that feels easily testable.

+## Conclusion

+Overall, this is the end of the road.
+I probably won't go back and do the days I missed/didn't finish, but it was a cool experience overall.
+Here's a brief summary of things.

+* Favorite langauges learned: Julia, Ada - definitely want to try using these more.
+* Favorite language used overall: go, cypher, python - python is GOATed, cypher is really really good at expressing graph traversal intuitively, go's multithreading ease is unmatched.
+* Most dissapointing languages: scheme, perl - maybe I didn't approach scheme correctly, I was editing it in vim afterall.
+That being said, it felt so needlessly painful to write. perl felt overhyped, it was like bash++ IMO.

+Some other observations:

+* On most days I didn't feel like the choice of language made much of a difference.
+On the days it mattered it REALLY made a difference.
+Makes me sad that integrating multiple languages in a single project is so hard.
+I'd love to write code that does it's threading via go, and then switches over to python for less perf critical sections or something.
+* Verbosity is not a barrier to entry, but terseness is.
+* python is probably the greatest programming language of all time, and languages inspired by it, like Julia and Nim, feel like the most likely languages to achieve mainstream adoption in the future.
+* Functional programming is a really good paradigm for writing code that can be well tested.
+* AoC problems are nice, but not every problem is equal in that some problems made me feel like I really learned the language at hand, and some felt like I barely scratched the surface.
+Also, doing problems in a new language every day really made everything take longer - that felt frustrating on some days.
+* Languages that were easy to start running with were the best.
+F# was painful in that regard, and I don't know if I followed best practices by commiting the full project directory.
+Languages that have an option to compile or interpret were really fun to work with.
+Having good tools around debugging and IO was also crucial.
+* Assembly is really painful to work with - I'm glad I'm in this industry at a time where our tools are so powerful.
+I did enjoy feeling like I was seeing how the sausage was made.
+* The most fun I had was when programming felt like it was about reducing the problem to one that's already solved. e.g. using cypher, or the day I used python to generate a c++ program to use the compile's call graph reduction mechanism instead of implementing some kind of computation graph.

+Fun problems, good times, and I hope to do this again next year! (but maybe with a different twist)